steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix Resonance Knob](../images/Creating-a-Mod-Matrix-Resonance-Knob.png)

-This connects the knob to the zone's resonance parameter.
-Unit is not used.
+This connects the knob to the Resonance parameter of the zone.
+The Unit parameter is not used.

 5. Rename the [Drop](../../HALion-Macro-Page/pages/Drop.md) control to "DropResonance" and set its Value to "@DropResonance".